-Matthew Travis serves as Deputy Under Secretary for the Department of Homeland Security’s National Protection and Programs Directorate (NPPD).
-As Deputy Under Secretary, he supports the NPPD Under Secretary in overseeing the Office of Cybersecurity and Communications, the Office of Infrastructure Protection, the Federal Protective Service, the National Risk Management Center, and the Office of Biometric and Identity Management.
+Matthew Travis serves as the first Deputy Director for the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA).
+Mr. Travis served as Deputy Under Secretary for the National Protection and Programs Directorate (NPPD) before the agency became CISA on November 16, 2018.
+As Deputy Director, he supports the CISA Director in overseeing the Cybersecurity Division, the Infrastructure Security Division, the National Risk Management Center, and the Emergency Communications Division.
 His operational support responsibilities are to ensure a holistic approach to critical infrastructure protection across physical and cyber risks activities.

 From 1991 to 1998, Mr. Travis served as an officer in the U.S. Navy.
 He initially served aboard the guided-missile frigate U.S.S.
 CARR (FFG 52) as the Engineering Auxiliaries Officer.
 Aboard CARR, he also served as maritime interdiction boarding officer in the Northern Red Sea following Operation DESERT STORM.
 Mr. Travis then served a tour as White House Liaison to the Secretary of the Navy and was also a White House Military Aide.